arctic-cheetah/COMP3331/lab04/Lab04.md

 Which means the receiver is using a cumulative ack to acknowledge packet No. 81 and 82.
 And the other following packets

-This cumulative ack actually seems to begin from packet No. 60 onwards and there are many other cases of the receiver doing this.

-# TODO

 The receiver is doing this because it waits up to 500ms for the next segment.
 If it arrives it sends a cumulative ack.
-Otherwise, it just sends the ack of that newly receive message
+Otherwise, it just sends the ack of that newly receive message.
+This is known as a delayed ack

 ### 1.7) What is the TCP connection's throughput (bytes transferred per unit of time during the connection)?
 Explain how you calculated this value